 - Form 1098, Mortgage Interest Statement, which shows mortgage interest paid on a loan for your own home

 - and receipts for all purchases and payments, including those for business, healthcare and education.

 You will also need your Social Security number and, if you are filing jointly, you will need the Social Security number of your co-filer.
-Social Security numbers are also required for all listed dependents for whom you are claiming a dependency exemption.
+Social Security numbers are also required for all listed dependents for whom you are claiming on your return.

 It also helps to have a checklist of deductions that you might forget in your rush to file your return.
 Check out our Tax Preparation Checklist for an easily-printable list of documents to collect before preparing your taxes.

 Once you're ready, experts recommend filing your taxes electronically.
 Doing so can mean a more accurate tax return, a faster refund and—if every minute counts—the luxury of last-minute filing.
 Since 1990, nearly 1 billion people have filed their taxes electronically, according to the IRS.
 The majority of individual taxpayers—70%—file electronically, either on their own or via a tax preparer.

 TurboTax makes it easy to prepare and file your taxes online, which is the fastest way to get your money if you’re expecting a tax refund.

 Avoid last-minute mistakes